nulIz/nullyrics/README.md

    - click the **login with spotify** button and follow the prompts to authorize the app.
    - the login process is quick and typically only requires a couple of clicks.
    - enjoy your live wallpaper displaying your spotify lyrics.
+5. **common weird bug fixes**

+    - if the lyrics go out of sync, go back 1-2 seconds with the song you're listening to.
+    - if custom css wont load and you had the wallpaper open while adding it, close (terminate terminal or better, crtl+c) and open your local server (bat file)

 ## customization

 - **custom css themes:**
-  when a new track plays, the app logs the expected custom css folder names (using a sanitized version of the artist, album, and track names). use these names for your subfolders under `styles/artist`, `styles/album`, and `styles/single` to apply your custom css.
+  when a new track plays, the app logs the expected custom css folder names (using a sanitized version of the artist, album, and track names). use these names for your subfolders under `styles/artist`, `styles/album`, and `styles/single`, and place style.css files and any additional files (fonts, backgrounds) in these subfolders to apply your custom css.

 - **debug panel:**
   the debug panel is hidden by default; press the **d** key to toggle it and see logs, including the expected folder names for your custom css.

+- **settings button**
+in the bottom right, theres a settings utton that lets you zoom in, zoom out, and recenter (only useful if opening localhost on a web browser)

 ## screenshots